mossbanay/Psychology-3-4/Questions/Chapter1.md

 A placebo is the the effect of a participant believing that something should happen

 #### Define the term placebo effect with reference to an example not used in the text.
-The placebo effect is the effect of someone believing that an event will occur, and therefore they will believe that it has occured
+The placebo effect is the change in a participants response due to a belief that a treatment will affect their behaviour.

 #### Explain why the placebo effect is a potential confounding variable.
-In instances where the placebo effect has a noticeable and measureable effect on the DV, it may lessen the apparent effect of manipulating the IV. (i.e you are setting an inaccurate baseline)
+Since the placebo effect and the IV both have a measureable effect on the DV and it is impossible to distinguish between the two, the placebo effect confounds the IV.

 ---

 #### Define the meaning of the term experimenter effect.
-*Experimenter effect*: The experimenter effect refers to the possiblility of actions, biases or expectations made by an experimenter causing a change in a participants response.
-This is a potentially confounding variable if not controlled for.
+*Experimenter effect*: The experimenter effect refers to a change in the participants response due to actions, biases or expectations made by an experimenter.

 ---